Godox Witstro AD200 electronic flash

 The master has a range of up to 100 m with a clear line-of-sight and no interference from other radio sources.
 It can be configured on one of 32 available channels.
 5 slave groups are configurable (A to D).

-Two Godox speedlight models contain a compatible radio master and are also available for Olympus/Panasonic.
-They can be used as masters for compatible remote Godox units.
+Radio masters are also available for Canon, Nikon and Fuji, but I don't know which camera models are compatible.
+At least two Godox speedlight models contain a radio master, and are also available for Sony and Olympus/Panasonic.
+These speedlights can be used as masters for compatible remote Godox units.

-Godox also makes receivers (=slaves) for dedicated Canon, Nikon and Sony TTL speedlights.
+Godox also makes a number of receivers (=slaves), like the X1R-S discussed above, for dedicated Canon, Nikon and Sony TTL speedlights.
 The speedlight is inserted onto a hot shoe on the receiver and the camera controls the speedlight through a Godox 2.4 GHz master.
 So far, there seems to be no receiver for Olympus/Panasonic speedlights.

 This site is ad-free.
 If you see any ads here, they are added by your ISP, or by spyware on your computer, or you are visiting this site through frames of another site.